alexbarcelo/docker-mailman3/README.md

 the `data` subfolder (which is needed by the MTA) and also temporal folders and queues used internally.

+The API endpoint is available (for the 3.1 tag) at the URL http://localhost:8001/3.1 with the mailman admin username and password provided in the environment.

 ### Permissions in Mailman `var` directory

 The `mailman` user is used inside the container, with UID and GID of 999.